MLB gives minor leaguers spring per diems; salaries TBD - WHIZ News

-Major League Baseball said Thursday that minor leaguers will receive their allowances — usually $100-400 per week — from teams in a lump sum.
-The payments will cover allowances due starting Thursday through the previously scheduled end of spring training.
+Minor leaguers will receive allowances of $400 per week from teams in a lump sum for the next three weeks — a significant bump from their usual spring per diems of $100-200 per week.
+Teams hope that will allow players to cover housing, food and other expenses through the previously scheduled end of spring training.

-The minor league season had been scheduled to open April 9 but is being delayed because of the novel coronavirus outbreak.
+The minor league season had been set to open April 9 but is being delayed.
 MLB said it is working with teams to develop an industry-wide plan to compensate players for missed games.

 “We were excited to be able to help these kids,” Reds general manager Nick Krall said.
 “Help sustain them for some time, and hopefully we start the season and they start getting paychecks more.”